GrotjahnLab/surface_morphometrics/README.md

     3. `interdistance_orientation.py` to generate distance metrics and orientation measurements between surfaces.
     4. Outputs: gt graphs for further analysis, vtp files for paraview visualization, and CSV files for         pandas-based plotting and statistics
 3. Morphometric Quantification - there is no click function for this, as the questions answered depend on the biological system of interest!
-    1. `morphometrics_stats.py` to generate graphs and statistics with pandas.
+    1. `morphometrics_stats.py` is a set of classes and functions to generate graphs and statistics with pandas.
     2. [Paraview](https://www.paraview.org/) for 3D surface mapping of quantifications.

 ## Dependencies